turtledb/Download/README.md

 Requirement

     Before use, please install the python programming language(>=2.6) and the BeautifulSoup package(>=4).
+But if only using download.py, not need BeautifullSoup4, and only flv_download.py needs it.
 Now, these support python 2.6, 2.7, and 3.X.
 Below 2.6, such as 2.5, I don't test; because these versions are too old, and I don't want to support them.

 Use